jtsylve/compiler-explorer-docker/README.md

 Dockerfile to build a [Compiler Explorer](https://github.com/mattgodbolt/compiler-explorer) image for the [Docker](https://www.docker.com/products/docker-engine) open source container platform.

 I created this image so that I could use Compiler Explorer without sending proprietary code to a 3rd party.
 If you don't have this restriction then you should probably just use [godbolt.org](https://godbolt.org/).
 In order to keep the image as small as possible, it only includes the compilers that I use in my development environment.
-I have no plans to older versions or compilers that I do not use.
+I have no plans to add older versions or compilers that I do not use.

 ## Current Compilers